 Chinese Food and Health

-China’s vast land has climates that go from the Arctic to the Tropical Rain Forest, and from mountains, valleys, plains, wetlands, to the coastline.
-The Chinese cooking techniques were developed over thousands of years through trial and error, to cook and to preserve the diversity of these food products to ensure sustainability throughout the seasons; provided not only nourishment for survival, but complex combinations combining sweet, sour, bitter, hot, and salty flavors fit for an emperor, which we still enjoy today.
+China’s vast land has climates that go from the Arctic to the Tropical Rain Forest, and from mountains, valleys, plains, and wetlands, to the coastline.
+The Chinese cooking techniques have been in practice for over thousands of years through trial and error, to cook and to preserve the diversity of these food staples to ensure sustainability throughout the seasons; provided not only nourishment for survival, but complex combinations combining sweet, sour, bitter, hot, and salty flavors fit for an emperor, which we still enjoy today.

 From all these regions there are four main cuisines: Cantonese, Haiyang, Shandong, and Sichuan.
 Naturally, they reflect strongly the local terrain, the people, and the staple crops that grow in each region.